 Unlike what we see on police television shows, the police cannot search your vehicle whenever they want.
 There are strict rules that apply to the search of a motor vehicle.
 If the police violate the rules, the Court may throw out any evidence recovered as a result of the search.
 It is absolutely critical that you consult with an experienced criminal defense lawyer if you are being charged in a criminal case and the police and prosecutors are seeking to use evidence seized as a result of a search of your motor vehicle.
 An experienced criminal defense lawyer will know whether the search was legally justified and will know what to do to make sure that the evidence is thrown out and not used against you.

-James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer.
-The National Trial Lawyers have named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.
-The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-James Dimeas has been named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
-Recently, the American Society of Legal Advocates have named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
+James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer with over-27 years of experience handling criminal cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+Attorney and Practice Magazine gave James Dimeas the “Top 10 Criminal Defense Attorney Award for Illinois.”
+The National Academy of Criminal Defense Attorneys gave James Dimeas the “Top 10 Attorney Award for the State of Illinois”.
+The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.
+The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
+James Dimeas was named a “Best DUI Attorney” and a “Best Criminal Defense Lawyer in Chicago” by Expertise.
+Recently, the American Society of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018.”
 AVVO rates James Dimeas as ‘Superb”, the highest rating possible for any criminal defense attorney in the United States.